 Las inditas – Performed in the traditional festivities in Masaya.
 It represents the hardworking women from Masaya.

 I would like to end with a quote by Agnes de Mille that defines the true essence of dance – “The truest expression of a people is in its dance and in its music.
 Bodies never lie.”
+If you are interested in learning about more traditions and festivals, here is a list of the 5 strangest ones around the world.

 Let me know what is your favorite Nicaraguan dance performance in the comment section.